diziegel/NaiveBees_computer_vision/README.md

-Here one can find a few projects to practice computer vision skills in python
+Here you can find a few projects using computer vision skills in python